celenityy/Apple-Hardening/README.md

 As you will see below, there will be more to configure for macOS than for iOS, as configuration profiles on macOS are far more powerful than what is available to us on iOS. **This however does NOT mean that our iOS Hardening is ineffective.**

+**MACOS USERS:** It's highly recommended you see [here](https://codeberg.org/celenity/Safari-Hardening) for configuration profiles to harden Safari & the system's WebKit.

 ## Instructions

 ### Preinstall